PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 Today, we will focus on the concepts of 'fairness' and 'bias'.
 How are they defined?
 Are there different types of 'fairness' and/or 'bias'?
 Lastly, in the workshops, we will take a closer look at the concept of bias, and familiarize ourselves with two principles to achieve fairness; equality and equity.

-You are expected to create a markdown file called ```ResponsibleAIDefinitions.md``` in your ```ResponsibleAI``` folder in your Github repos.
-In this file, please answer the questions that pop-up (:pencil:) as you navigate the content below.
-Further the module Responsible AI introduces quite a bit of new terminology.
-Please make sure to take notes and reflect on the new terms/concepts/debates that you encounter (:bell:).

 ## Learning objectives

 - [ ] Define the terms 'fairness', 'implicit bias','explicit bias', 'equity', 'equality', and 'worldview'.